AssiKalle/Backbone_ThIWert/README.md

 In ThIWert on the roof: ON the wall or on the ground of roof.
 In campus: On staircase

-Need USV unterbrechungsfreie Stromversorgung. (gestell von Thomas)
+Need UBV unterbrechungsfreie Stromversorgung. (gestell von Thomas) 399

 Sample 5 GHz

-new devices 60 GHz
+new devices 60 GHz 399 bis zu 12km Ansichtverbindung